BY SCOTT MEINECKE

 Call before you dig

-April is National Safe Digging Month for a reason!
-Many of us will be working on landscaping and home improvement projects.
-Remember to contact Iowa One Call at least two business days before you dig to any depth so underground utilities can be properly located and marked.
-It’s the law, and it could save your life or prevent serious damage.
-Before you dig, call Iowa One Call at 8-1-1 or visit www.IowaOneCall.com to process your request.
+Spring is prime time for landscaping projects and home improvement projects.
+Remember to contact Iowa One Call at least two business days before you dig so underground utilities can be properly located and marked.
+It’s the law, and it could just save your life!
+Buried utility lines are everywhere, and an underground utility line is damaged every few minutes in the U.S. because someone decided to dig without calling 811 first.

-We need your help in keeping our lineworkers, engineers and maintenance workers safe on Iowa’s roadways.
+We need your help keeping our lineworkers, engineers and maintenance workers safe on Iowa’s roadways.
 If you see any vehicle stopped on the side of the road with flashing lights activated, you are required by law to move over or slow down, preferably both.
-Please give our employees room on the road; their families thank you!
+Please give our employees room on the road to work safely; their families thank you!

 Scott Meinecke is the director of safety and loss control for the Iowa Association of Electric Cooperatives.